neondatabase/website/content/docs/introduction/billing-calculators.md

 subtitle: Get familiar with Neon billing using our pricing calculators
 ---

 If you already have a sense of your sizing and usage needs, we recommend that you try out the [Pricing Calculator](#pricing-calculator) on our website or our [Pro Plan Cost Estimator](#pro-plan-cost-estimator) in the Neon Console.
-The tools let you estimate monthly costs based on the billing metrics above.
+These tools let you estimate monthly costs based on the billing metrics above.

 ## Things to consider before using